Leandro-Bertoluzzi/remote-cnc/desktop/docs/development.md

 $ source env-dev/bin/activate
 $ pip install -r requirements-dev.txt

+# 3. Ask pip to install local packages in development mode
+# This is needed to use 'core' as a package in local development
+pip install -e .

-# 3. Copy and configure the .env file
+# 4. Copy and configure the .env file
 cp .env.example .env

-# 4. Ask git to stop tracking configuration files
+# 5. Ask git to stop tracking configuration files
 $ git update-index --assume-unchanged config.ini
 ```